ConradIrwin/conradirwin.github.com/_posts/2013-03-02-find-references.md

 permalink: blog/find-references.html
 layout: post
 fuzzydate: Mar 2013
-credit: Chris Gahan, Sam Stokes
+credit: Chris Gahan, Sam Stokes, Martin Kleppmann
 ---

 Memory leaks are my least favourite type of bug.
 To track them down requires not only a detailed knowledge of the entire codebase but also strong intuition (or a lot of luck).
 To make the process more fun I've written a patch for ruby 1.9.3 that lets you visualize portions of the memory graph.